0xspringtime/linux-scripts/README.md

 # linux-scripts
 Useful scripts I use on my machine

-package - If you use pacman as your package manager (Arch-based distro users), will obtain a list of all your installed packages as well as their version and dependencies and will output this to a csv file for easy reading.
+packages - If you use pacman as your package manager (Arch-based distro users), will obtain a list of all your installed packages as well as their version and dependencies and will output this to a csv file for easy reading.